 The Bowls Development Alliance, working in partnership with Disability Bowls England, Bowls England, English Indoor Bowling Association and Activity Alliance have produced a support package for clubs, coaches and volunteers who wish to develop their workforce, facilities and activities to better cater for disabled participants.
-Our package includes the 'Guide to Disabled People's Participation', Working with Disabled People in Bowls module and Disability Kitemark Accreditation Scheme.
+Our package includes the 'Guide to Disabled People's Participation', Working with Disabled People in Bowls module and the Bowls Disability Mark.

 GUIDE TO DISABLED PEOPLE'S PARTICIPATION IN BOWLS